 Following the transaction with National Indemnity in March 2007, Equitas approved an aggregate return premium of £50 million to be paid to the approximately 34,000 Reinsured Names, Lioncover and Centrewrite Limited in accordance with their respective entitlements.
 This amount was provided for in the financial statements for 2007.
-At 31 March 2011, 28,061 (2010: 28,024) of those entitled to a return premium have been paid their entitlement.
-This accounts for £44 million (2010: £44 million) of the total return premium.
+At 31 March 2014, 28,093 (2013: 28,091) of those entitled to a return premium have been paid their entitlement.
+This accounts for £44 million (2013: £44 million) of the total return premium.
 The balance is payable to the remaining Reinsured Names or their estates on satisfaction by them of outstanding procedural requirements.

 At Phase I we explained that any further distribution to Names would depend on requirements for regulatory capital and other constraints.
-The FSA decided that, having regard to such matters, they would not permit a further return premium to be paid at the time of the Part VII transfer.
-The remaining assets of £77 million, other than the reinsurance purchased from National Indemnity, will be retained to maintain the required FSA capital levels and to fund the ongoing governance costs of the Group.
+The regulator at the time, the Financial Services Authority, decided that, having regard to such matters, they would not permit a further return premium to be paid at the time of the Part VII transfer.
+Net assets of £80 million are now held to maintain the capital levels required by regulation and to fund the on-going governance costs of the Group.
 Under present circumstances, it is likely to be many years before the Group will be in a position to consider any further return premium payments, and it is possible that such payments may never be made.